 Once completed, Phase II of the Airport Sewer Infrastructure Project will provide sewer service to approximately 390 parcels and will include the installation of approximately 19,900 linear feet of a gravity sewer system.
 The State Water Resources Control Board (SWRCB) approved the County's application for up to \$8 million towards the project in Fiscal Year 2016-2017.
 The remainder of the cost will be leveraged with CDBG funds.
-An additional \$1,207,958 in CDBG funding was authorized by the Board of Supervisors to be transferred from the Empire Storm Drain Infrastructure Project to be utilized for this project on October

-25, 2016 as part of a substantial amendment to the Fiscal Year 2015-2020 Consolidated Plan and Fiscal Year 2016-2017 Annual Action Plan.
+An additional \$1,207,958 in CDBG funding was authorized by the Board of Supervisors to be transferred from the Empire Storm Drain Infrastructure Project to be utilized for this project on October 25, 2016 as part of a Substantial Amendment to the Fiscal Year 2015-2020 Con Plan and Fiscal Year 2016-2017 AAP.

 The total project cost is budgeted to be \$9,683,979.
 A total of \$2,154,397 in CDBG funds was budgeted for the completion of the project and \$2,036,023 was expended in Fiscal Year 2016-2017.
-Any remaining funds for this project will be reallocated to the County's next CDBG infrastructure project outlined in the Fiscal Year 2017-2018 Annual Action Plan that is approved by HUD.
+Any remaining funds for this project will be reallocated to the County's next CDBG infrastructure project, West Modesto Area Sewer Infrastructure projects, as outlined in the Fiscal Year 2017-2018 AAP that is pending approval by HUD.